 Like appraisals, legal fees vary across Canada and from lawyer to lawyer.
 While $450 to $700 covers all ranges, generally they are around $600.

 Remember: you don’t actually pay these upfront though – they are deducted from the amount you borrow.

-These are with regards to the legal cost of registering of the mortgage on title – including all other lender, administrative and other fees.
-Note this fee was recently increased to $1,795, in March 2018.
+These are for the legal cost of registering of the mortgage on title – but also include all other lender, administrative and other fees.

 It is unavoidable – part of our mortgage laws.
 Whether you are getting a Home Equity Line Of Credit (HELOC), ‘normal’ mortgage or reverse mortgage – you must pay a lawyer to register the mortgage on title – regardless of what type of mortgage you are getting.